RaptorLauncher/Gateway/doc/CABLE.md

     its primary value and the string read so far as the secondary value.
 The function `FROM-WIRE-BUFFERED` uses a simple internal buffer to capture this string for use in later read attempts.

+## License

+This module is licensed under Artistic License 2.0.